Ricardosgeral/relier-web/README.md

     Database for i/o : PostgreSQL is used as an addon provided by Heroku, to store inputs and outputs of tests

-## HOW TO DEPLOY the python app in the web
+## HOW TO DEPLOY the python app to the web

 First of all, you need to create an account on [Heroku](https://www.heroku.com/).
 Its free, and no credit card is required.